 Cardiff is a perfect place for me to live: it is not a big city (slightly smaller than Florence) so you can visit it without the need of a car and it is surrounded by a stunning countryside which reminds me of my hometown.
 And it also has a beautiful park (the Bute park) with a castle, which I walk by every morning to go to work.

-Besides Astronomy, I like to collect stuff (I am a bit of a hoarder…).
-I collect in particular minerals and rocks, antiques (mainly original etchings from the 18th century) and Japanese toys.
+Other than Astronomy, I like to collect stuff (I am a bit of a hoarder…).
+I collect in particular minerals and rocks and antiques (mainly Grand Tour objects and original Piranesi etchings from the 18th century).